xavi-silva/feup-ia1/README.md

 This DLS uses the previously developed depth-first search algorithm with a slight difference - it keeps track of the current search and ends the search when it reaches the **max_depth**.

-Despite successfuly finding a solution in small cases such as the **tutorial** level, it struggled in all the other levels, which proves it is much slower then the other algorithms.
+Despite successfully finding a solution in small cases such as the **tutorial** level, it struggled in all the other levels, which proves it is much slower than the other algorithms.

 ## Uniform Cost